dqian3/autobahn-artifact/README.md

             Hangover end: 31.4s
             -> Hangover ~4.9 (minus 0-1s blip noise)
 ```
-> ![Note]> VannillaHS experiences some noisy latency at the beginning due to nodes not booting at the same time, ignore this
+> [!Note]> VannillaHS experiences some noisy latency at the beginning due to nodes not booting at the same time, ignore this

 ### Partition
 In Fig. 8 we simulate a blip caused by a temporary, partial partition in which regions us-west and us-east are cut off from one another.

 The measured blip and hangover durations were roughly:
-> ![Note] > Fig. 8 normalizes the blip start times to a common start time.
+> [!Note] > Fig. 8 normalizes the blip start times to a common start time.
-> ![Note] > The latency numbers reported for Autobahn for Fig. 8 in the submission were slightly higher than expected due to some configuration mistakes.
+> [!Note] > The latency numbers reported for Autobahn for Fig. 8 in the submission were slightly higher than expected due to some configuration mistakes.
 We've fixed this for the rebuttal, and include here the numbers from our re-runs (for both Autobahn and Bullshark).
 ```
       - Autobahn: (ab_simple_sender_250bs_opt_tips_k4.txt) REPLACE
             Blip duration: 20s